alex-176/cpp_lib_updates/README.md

 2. API header should be clean and contain only one name for a function (preferably without a version suffix)

 ### Why not C API?
-Often, people avoid C++ API because of an old trauma of C++ name mangling and ABI instability (on Linux it was std::string/std::list change in C++11, and on Windows is was VC++ that was changing name mangling in every version).
-Since 2015 C++ ABI and name mangling are quite stable.
-Of course, bugs happen and you can use C API with [hourglass api pattern](https://github.com/JarnoRalli/hourglass-c-api) if you want to be on the safe side.
-In reality, it causes more support work to save some headaches in case of a bug in your compiler.
-In my view, the price is quite high for mitigating only one type of possible compiler bugs.
-But if you insist - use C names with versions (foo->foo_v1->foo_v2) and C++ inline API on top ([hourglass api pattern](https://github.com/JarnoRalli/hourglass-c-api)).
+Many developers avoid C++ APIs due to past issues with name mangling and ABI instability.
+For example, on Linux, `std::string` and `std::list` changes in C++11 caused problems, and on Windows, Visual C++ introduced new name mangling schemes with each version.
+However, since 2015, C++ ABI and name mangling have become quite stable.
+While bugs can still occur, you can opt for a C API using [the hourglass api pattern](https://github.com/JarnoRalli/hourglass-c-api) for extra safety.
+In practice, though, this approach often results in more support work to avoid some headaches in case of a bug in your compiler.
+In my view, the effort outweighs the benefit, as it only addresses one specific type of compiler issues.
+But if you prefer to be on the safe side, consider using C function names with versions (e.g., `foo` -> `foo_v1` -> `foo_v2`) with an inline C++ API layered on top (see [the hourglass api pattern](https://github.com/JarnoRalli/hourglass-c-api)).

 ### Names visibility
-In examples for simplicity, we assume all the symbols have default visibility (e.i. symbol names are saved into a binary and available at runtime for name resolution).
-In reality, only public  API names should be visible and marked accordingly. see [Introduction to symbol visibility](https://developer.ibm.com/articles/au-aix-symbol-visibility/).
+For simplicity in our examples, we assume all symbols have default visibility (i.e., symbol names are stored in the binary and available at runtime for name resolution).
+In practice, however, only public API symbols should be visible, and they should be explicitly marked as such. see [Introduction to symbol visibility](https://developer.ibm.com/articles/au-aix-symbol-visibility/).

 ## Cases of possible changes and ways to add them:
 ### 1. a new function argument